moonsettler/research/bitcoin-cash-wip.md

 Having a device attesting to a public key or address is the first step.
 The second is to confirm the funding transaction to be valid, and included in the longest chain with the largest cumulative proof of work (PoW).

-This can be a simple online lookup: either using a block explorer, or connectiong to one's own full node.
+This can be a simple online lookup: either using a block explorer, or connecting to one's own full node.

 However there is a way to also include an additional amount of data on a physical device that can contain: